microsoft/hlsl-specs/proposals/NNN-dynamic-buffer-objects.md

 ##### Validation Requirements

 * The alignment parameter must be a compile-time literal
+* For ByteAddressBuffer types, the alignment must be a power of 2, >= 4, and <= 4096
-* For ByteAddressBuffer and StructuredBuffer types, the alignment must be a power of 2, ">= 4", and "<= 4096"
+* For StructuredBuffer types, the alignment must be a power of 2, >= 1 << min(ffs(stride), 4), and <= 4096, where stride is the byte size of the structure
-* For ConstantBuffer types, the address must be 16-byte aligned
+* For ConstantBuffer types, the address must be 256-byte aligned (alignment parameter is not used)
 * The address parameter must be a 64-bit integer value
 * The bufferType parameter must be a valid buffer type identifier (11 for ByteAddressBuffer, 12 for StructuredBuffer, 2 for ConstantBuffer)